What are QTL/GWAS?

 What is QTLdb?
 Are there any publications about it?

-QTLdb is an abbreviated name for "QTL Database", containing
+QTLdb is an abbreviated name for "QTL Database", which contains

-published QTL data organized into structured tables in a relational
+published QTL/association data curated into structured tables managed in a

-database, MySQL.
-The user and manager interface to the database takes
+relational database environment, MySQL.
+The user and manager interface to the

 The active QTLdb development is a project carried out at the Iowa State

-history).
-The progress on the QTLdb development has been presented at the
+its development history).
+The progress on the QTLdb development has been presented